ibsenrune/ibsenrune.github.io/_posts/2016-01-23-interactive-code-reviews-are-a-waste.md

 ## Code reviews done right

 So, how do we do code reviews more efficiently?
-Well, what would you do if the matter to review was a quote for a client, or a piece of prose, and you were the author?
-You would let the reviewer read the prose in silence and in his own time.
-After all, what you are after is his assesment of your work.
+Well, you can ask yourself: what would you do, if the matter to review was a quote for a client, or a piece of prose, and you were the author?
+I bet you would let the reviewer read the prose in silence and in his own time.
+After all, what you are after is his experience reading it,  his assesment of your work.
 Is it a pleasant read?
 Is it easily understandable?
 Is it correct?

 This leads us to the conclusion that efficient code reviews should